black-archives/website/CONTRIBUTING.md

 </IfModule>
 ```

 ### How does the Events page work?

+*The Events page is accessible via the `/events` URL and there is a pin icon in the wordpress admin page for 'Events' (and 'Exhibitions' even though it is not visible) and I can't find a php file that is responsible for the events page.
+So how does it work?*

+The Events page is another kind of 'post' in Wordpress.

+### What is the `do_shortcode` function in Wordpress and how does it work with the newsletter form?
 (Unsolved)

-The Events page is accessible via the `/events` URL and there is a pin icon in the wordpress admin page for 'Events' (and 'Exhibitions' even though it is not visible) and I can't find a php file that is responsible for the events page.
-So how does it work?